-(e) Contribution on Assets
+Contribution on Assets (e)

-- (i) The amount of contribution on assets for electronic lodgments is calculated according to Simplified Contributions on Assets and for all other lodgments is calculated according to Standard Contributions on Assets for all types of matters. - (ii) If it will be necessary for an income-producing asset (eg bank savings) to be used to pay a contribution and loss of income will result, the income test should be applied to that new income.
+- The amount of contribution on assets for electronic lodgments is calculated according to (i) Simplified Contributions on Assets and for all other lodgments is calculated according to Standard Contributions on Assets for all types of matters. - If it will be necessary for an income-producing asset (eg bank savings) to be used to pay a (ii) contribution and loss of income will result, the income test should be applied to that new income.